alexqfredrickson/notes/aws/aws.md

 Redis-based ElastiCache instances only contain a single node.
 Memcached-based ElastiCache instances support up to 20 nodes by-default.

+#### Caching Strategies

+*Lazy loading* is a strategy in which one caches data *only when necessary*.
+An application calls a cache - then if it doesn't find the data there (e.g. a "cache miss"), it loads it from somewhere else, and then populates the cache.
+Later, it will call the cache and likely perform a "cache hit".
+Note that (a) cache misses are expensive, and (b) cached data can become stale if you only write data to the cache on-cache-miss.

+*Write-through* is a strategy in which the data in the cache is updated whenever data is written to the database.
+Note that (a) new cache nodes will not contain historical data, and (b) most data is never read from the cache.

+*Time-to-live* is a value you can add to cached data to explain when data goes stale, to ensure that the data is relatively up-to-date.

 ### DynamoDB

 DynamoDB is a schemaless, serverless NoSQL database service.
 It scales without incurring downtime.
 It is fully-managed, and you don't have to patch it.
 A potential use-case for DynamoDB is for session storage.

-DynamoDB stores data in *partitions*, which are replicated across AZs within a region.
+DynamoDB stores data as groups of *items* (i.e. "attributes" or "rows"), across *partitions* which are replicated across AZs within a region.
+A partition is an up-to-10GB storage unit.

+DynamoDB does not support JOIN operators, and prefers denormalized schemas.

+#### Keys

+DynamoDB primary keys require a *partition key*, and may include an optional *sort key*.
+The primary key should be chosen to maximize uniformity.
 In general, DynamoDB is optimized to query against a particular primary key.
-Primary keys in DynamoDB can be *simple* (using only a partition key) or *composite* (a tuple leveraging a partition key and sort key).
-The primary key should be chosen to maximize uniformity.

-DynamoDB does not support JOIN operators, and prefers denormalized schemas.

-A *parition key* is mandatory, and partitions data.
 Data is grouped according to the partition key.
-A *sort key* is optional.
-It determines the order of data being stored along the lines of the partition key.
+The *sort key* determines the order of data being stored along the lines of the partition key.

+Partition keys are supplied to internal hash functions as inputs.
+The hash functions determine the partition where the item/row is stored.
+If a collection of items exceeds 10GB, the *sort key* is then used to split partitions.

+#### Indices

 Primary indices are (probably) determined by the primary key.
 You can define secondary indices as well - either *global* or *local* - which are specific to a table.

   * A *global secondary index* is an index with a composite key (a partition key coupled with a sort key).
 It is called a "global" index because queries against the index span all partitions.
   * A *local secondary index* is an index with the same partition key as its base table, but which uses a different sort key.

-#### API Operations
+#### API

 Some basic API operations include: